-If you have several of these symptoms and they last more than two weeks, talk to your doctor, says the National Institutes of Health, and ask about treatment options.
-Your doctor will determine if you are experiencing depression, a different health problem like a thyroid disorder, or a medication side effect.
+If you have several of these symptoms and they last more than two weeks, the National Institutes of Health recommends that you talk with your doctor and ask about treatment options.
+Your doctor will determine whether you are experiencing depression or if a different health problem is impacting your mood, such as a thyroid disorder or a medication side effect.

 The two main types of treatment options are talk therapy and medication, or a combination of the two.

-Talk therapy is counseling with a psychologist, licensed clinical social worker, psychiatrist, or another emotional health expert.
-Therapy sessions can help prevent feelings of depression and identify any issues that may be causing you to feel this way.
+Talk therapy is counseling with a psychologist, licensed clinical social worker, psychiatrist, or other emotional health expert.
+Therapy sessions can help prevent feelings of depression and identify any issues that may be causing you to feel that way.

 Depression medication generally refers to antidepressants, and there are a range of them on the market.
 If your doctor feels medication might be appropriate, he or she will discuss options with you.

 Different approaches and combinations work for different people, and your doctor will help determine the right treatment for you.
-Both therapy and medication do not necessarily show instant results, so know that treatment may be a process that takes time.
+Therapy and medication do not necessarily show instant results, so know that treatment may be a process that takes time.

 - Have a phone call with a friend you haven’t spoken to recently

-- Attend a virtual workout with a friend or take a socially distanced walk
+- Attend an in-person or virtual workout with a friend, or take a walk together

 - Donate to charities and various causes in your area

-The most important thing you can do when struggling with depression is ask for support, both professional and personal.
+The most important thing you can do when struggling with depression is to ask for support, both from professionals and friends and family.
 Know that you are not alone.